wp-plugins/nextgen-gallery-optimizer/readme.txt

 For WP Minify, simply add /wp-content/plugins/nextgen-gallery-optimizer/fancybox/jquery.fancybox-1.3.4.pack.js in its js file exclusion options and clear the cache.

-For W3 Total Cache, do nothing.
-It doesn't auto-discover, so as long as you don't manually add the script, it won't be included.
+For W3 Total Cache, you'll need to select the "manual" minify option at Performance --> General Settings.
+After that, jump to Performance --> Minify where you can hand-pick the scripts and styles you want minified/combined (excluding Fancybox).

 = What version of NextGEN Gallery is this plugin compatible with? =